Timberwolves snap 11-game road skid against Spurs, 113-101

+SAN ANTONIO (AP) — The Minnesota Timberwolves’ six-year stretch of misery in San Antonio is over.

-SAN ANTONIO (AP) — Andrew Wiggins scored 26 points, Karl-Anthony Towns had 23 points and 14 rebounds and the Minnesota Timberwolves beat the Spurs 113-101 on Wednesday night, snapping an 11-game skid in San Antonio.
+Andrew Wiggins scored 26 points, Karl-Anthony Towns had 23 points and 14 rebounds and the Timberwolves beat the Spurs 113-101 on Wednesday night, snapping an 11-game skid in San Antonio.

+“I know I haven’t won here,” Wiggins said, laughing.
+“So, when I heard it, I was like, ‘It sounds correct.’ ”

+Minnesota’s last victory in San Antonio was April 17, 2013, when Wiggins was a high school senior.

 The Timberwolves overcame a charge fueled in large part by second-year player Lonnie Walker IV to hand the Spurs their fifth straight home loss.
+Walker has received limited playing time this season but the made the most of a season-high 13 minutes.

+“Lonnie was fantastic,” San Antonio coach Gregg Popovich said.
+“He has kept himself ready and we gave him a shot to play tonight and obviously he was up to the challenge.
+He did a really good job.”

+But it wasn’t enough to stop the Spurs from losing their second straight and 12th in 14 games.

 LaMarcus Aldridge had 22 points and DeMar DeRozan added 20 for the Spurs (6-13).
-Walker added 11 points in 13 minutes, all in the second half.
+Walker added 11, all in the second half.

+Minnesota had a season-high 18 3-pointers, shooting 45% on 3s.
+San Antonio was 5 for 29 on 3-pointers in comparison.

+“Just getting caught in rotation, not helping the next man,” DeRozan said of the defensive issues.
+“We’ve got to be there for one another.
+Guys are too good in the league just to depend on one guy to stop one guy on a team.”

 The Timberwolves (10-8) led by as many as 13 points but had to fight off a rally that bridged the third and fourth quarters.